• Aarp Logo Red

 The South Coast

-Golden Circle: This popular route includes sites like mighty Gullfoss waterfalls (the Icelandic equivalent of Niagara Falls), the geothermal hot springs of Geysir, the majestic south coast waterfalls of Seljalandsfoss and Skógafoss, and the Strokkur geyser.
+This Golden Circle route includes sites like mighty Gullfoss waterfalls (the Icelandic equivalent of Niagara Falls), the geothermal hot springs of Geysir, the majestic south coast waterfalls of Seljalandsfoss and Skógafoss, and the Strokkur geyser.
+Finally, known for its black sand beaches, dramatic cliffs, and puffin colonies, Vik is a must-visit on the South Coast during your Iceland vacation.

 The North